Introduction to the Bohr Model

 - Each orbit or shell has a fixed energy and these circular orbits are known as orbital shells.

-- The electrons in an atom move from lower energy level to higher energy level by gaining the required energy and an electron moves from higher energy level to lower energy level by losing energy.
+- The electrons in an atom move from a lower energy level to a higher energy level by gaining the required energy and an electron moves from a higher energy level to lower energy level by losing energy.

 Limitations of Bohr’s Model of an Atom